Kakan Rajputs: Kakans of Mau and Ghazipur

 The Kakan Rajputs first arrived in the Aldemau-Sarauda region of modern-day Mau district in eastern Uttar Pradesh.
 According to local folklore, their ancestor, Baba Laukamdev, was sent by a king to protect the tomb of a Baba in the village of Rasulpur, near the ancient town of Chirayakot.
 At the time, the region was ruled by an oppressive Chandravanshi ruler, Raja Chirkut Singh, from whom the town of Chiraiyakot derives its name.
 Baba Laukamdev defeated Chirkut Singh in battle, who then became a vassal under his authority.
 Baba Laukamdev established dominance over the region, founding his capital in Aldemau and ruling over 82 villages, with Sarauda Fort as a key settlement.
 His sons, Arjundev and Ratan Dev, played crucial roles in expanding Kakan rule in the area.

 Raja Arjundev, also known as Shravandev, succeeded Laukamdev and named Sarauda (later known as Sarauda Phatak) after himself.
 Arjundev’s descendants, including his three sons—Raja Singh, Bhisham Singh, and Lakshmisen—continued to rule and expand their influence in the region.
 Lakshmisen was made the ruler of Sarauda, while Bhisham Singh was granted additional villages, and Raja Singh was given an advisory role due to his limited capability.

-Details about The Kakan Rajvansh (royal family) of Aldemau in Azamgarh and Ghazipur.

 Raja Ratan Dev, the younger son of Laukamdev, was more inclined toward Hindu spirituality.
 He became known as Khadag Baba due to his habit of carrying a sword, and he frequently traveled through dense forests to bathe in the Ganges near Ghazipur.
 Local legend tells of Ratan Dev killing a tiger on one of his journeys, earning the respect of the local Yaduvanshi (Chandel) king, who eventually offered him their daughter in marriage.
 Ratan Dev’s descendants settled in Kharabadeeh and established control over 42 villages.
 Kharabadeeh is also the site where Raja Ratan Dev Singh's fort once stood (now in ruins).
 All the Rajputs of Kakan/Kaikeya descent in this area are his descendants.
 A Mata Durga temple now stands in place of the fort.

-Details about Baba Ratan Dev singh, who became the king of Kharabadeeh region and expanded the rule of the Kakan Rajputs in Ghazipur.